Ultradian rhythms

 Marathoner

-You settle in slowly and ride long waves of flow.
-Protecting 100-minute deep sessions with generous 20-minute breaks is where you do your best work.
+You settle in slowly and ride long waves.
+Protect 100-minute deep sessions and give yourself generous 20-minute breaks — that's where you do your best work.

 Discover your rhythm

-Answer four quick questions to find out whether you work best in short sprints, classic 90-minute blocks, or longer deep dives.
+Four quick questions to see whether you ride short sprints, classic 90-minute waves, or longer, slower ones.

 1 / 4